-The National Resource Society for Women Veterans, Inc. is a national membership based organized independent 501(c) (3) with a mission to enhance and develop careers of women veterans with support, mentoring and the tools needed to empower them to achieve in life.
+The National Resource Society for Women Veterans, Inc. is a national organized independent 501(c) (3) who provides membership based training and support.
+Our mission is to enhance and develop careers of women veterans with transitional training, mentoring and tools to develop thier artistic skills that will empower them to achieve in life.

 Why do we exist?

 Many of the military veterans (particularly women veterans), are struggling to make ends meet, and provide shelter for their children.
 This is not a new condition, and not unique in our nation regarding our citizens.
 However, the distinction arises when we identify that these are women who have served in the armed forces, protecting our nation, and are now facing unemployment due to trauma or hardship.
 Studies show more veterans are finding it difficult to return home and just fit in society with hopes of forgetting previous experiences of rape, violence, depression, injury, overcoming health issues or incarceration while serving abroad or stateside.
-On any given night the national point-in-time (PIT) count identified 67,495 homeless veterans.
-The Department of Veteran Affairs (VA) revealed that “although national homelessness has reduced 11% over the course of a year; homeless individuals are still unemployed, unable to work, or have such low incomes that they cannot afford housing.”
+The Department of Veteran Affairs (VA) revealed that “although national homelessness has reduced 15% over the course of 5 years; homeless individuals are still unemployed, unable to work, or have such low incomes that they cannot afford housing.”
 Thus, it is important that as a nation, we who are familiar with the veteran lifestyle provide our support to assist our country’s heroes in need.
-In January 2012, The National Alliance to End Homelessness stated “military veterans are homeless at a higher rate than other groups, and estimated that there are 50,000 homeless women veterans in the United States.”
-It was also noted that “veterans in poverty have the highest chance of experiencing homelessness of any group, with odds estimated to be 1 in 10” NRSWV Inc. feels this is unacceptable.
+In the January 2017 Annual Homeless Assessment Report to Congress, the U.S. Department of Housing and Urban Development (HUD) estimated that "just over 40,000 veterans were homeless on a single night in January of that year.
+Of those, about 9 percent were women, out of a population of more than 2 million female Veterans."
+It was also noted that “veterans in poverty have the highest chance of experiencing homelessness of any group, with odds estimated to be 1 in 10” SHE Society Inc. feels this is unacceptable, and it can be avoidable if veterans were able use their creativity through the arts, find true expression, and use their voice through passion.

 To empower women veterans with the support, education, tools and opportunities they need to develop successful careers.